Reading Time: 5 minutes

 The idea is to get all of the 3 elements and ensure that your marketing campaigns are useful as well as relevant for the user.
 By using Smart Triggers and Segmentation together, you can successfully do this.

 Smart triggers enable you to trigger event-based campaign actions and notifications.
 It helps in engaging the users at the right time generating the optimum responses.
-Smart triggers can generate as much as 4X higher conversions than the push campaigns.
-Thus they become pivotal in user onboarding, driving user engagement and retargeting the funnel drop-offs.
+Smart triggers can generate as much as 4X higher conversions than push campaigns.
+Thus they become pivotal in user onboarding, driving user engagement, and retargeting the funnel drop-offs.
+Otherwise, if you use the Office 365 shared calendar, a trigger could be sharing it with all attendees so that they know who’s coming.

 Smart Triggers help in nailing highly personalized messaging and perfecting message delivery time.
 By using behavioral segmentation capabilities, you can add the missing component of right targeting to reach the sweet spot.

 Segmentation helps in improving the campaign targeting by delving deeper into user preferences – analyzing user history and behavior patterns.
-It also enables marketers to target a user segment created basis most significant user properties or trait.
+It also enables marketers to target a user segment created basis the most significant user properties or traits.

 In fact, our clients have been able to drive 120% premium subscriptions using segmentation.